HOLOCAUST SYNDROME

 Aliza Levy-Erber

 Rabbinic Pastor Dr. Aliza Levy-Erber was born in Holland during WWII.
-Her family was forced into hiding at the age of 8 months and she survived for nearly two years in a bunker somewhere in the northern Dutch woods on a diet of grasses, roots, and tulip bulbs.
+Her family was forced into hiding at the age of 2 months old and she survived for nearly two years in an underground bunker in the Dutch woods on a diet of grasses, roots, and tulip bulbs.
 She was smuggled to freedom and reunited with her mother, Sarah after the war.
 Her father, Richard Levy was murdered in Auschwitz - as were many members of the family at different locations.
 Levy-Erber lived in Isreal, then Palestine following her mother’s new marriage.
 In 1959 the family immigrated to the United States.

-Dr. Levy-Erber is a rabbinic pastor, college professor, Hebrew teacher, playwright, actor, poet and artist.
-She has received several awards for her work including Forbes “Torch of Freedom” Award, March 2024: Julian Y. Bernstein Distinguished Service Award, Westchester Jewish Council, May 2024; and The City University of New York, Distinguished Lifetime Achievement Award, month 2019 for her tireless efforts as a speaker to educate school students to keep the memory of the Holocaust alive.
-Rabbinic Pastor Dr. Aliza Erber has three adult children and now resides in Riverdale, New York with Marley her newly adopted rescued canine.
+Dr. Levy-Erber s a physician, rabbinic pastor, college professor, Hebrew teacher, playwright, actor, poet and artist.
+She has received several awards for her work including the Forbes “Torch of Freedom” Award in March 2024 and the Julian Y. Bernstein Distinguished Service Award by Westchester Jewish Council in May 2024.
+In November 2019, Dr. Levy-Erber received a Distinguished Lifetime Achievement Award from The City University of New York for her tireless efforts to educate and engage others – who in turn bear witness - to the experiences of those who suffered from the Holocaust.
+Rabbinic Pastor Dr. Aliza Levy-Erber has three adult children and now resides in Riverdale, New York.

 Return To Home